confluentinc/cp-docker-images/docs/quickstart.rst

 Schema Registry
 +++++++++++++++

-Now that we have Kafka and ZooKeeper up and running, we can deploy some of the other components included in Confluent Platform.
-We'll start by using the Schema Registry to create a new schema and send some Avro data to a Kafka topic.
-Although you would normally do this from one of your applications, we'll use a utility provided with Schema Registry to send the data without having to write any code.
+Now that you have Kafka and ZooKeeper up and running, you can deploy some of the other components included in Confluent Platform.
+You'll start by using the Schema Registry to create a new schema and send some Avro data to a Kafka topic.
+Although you would normally do this from one of your applications, you'll use a utility provided with Schema Registry to send the data without having to write any code.

   First, let's fire up the Schema Registry container: